mastodon/flodgatt/README.md

 ### Load testing

 I have not yet found a good way to test the streaming server under load.
 I have experimented with using `artillery` or other load-testing utilities.
 However, every utility I am familiar with or have found is built around either HTTP requests or WebSocket connections in which the client sends messages.
 I have not found a good solution to test receiving SSEs or WebSocket connections where the client does not transmit data after establishing the connection.
 If you are aware of a good way to do load testing, please let me know.

+## Contributing

+Issues and pull requests are welcome.
+Flóðgátt is governed by the same Code of Conduct as Mastodon as a whole.